Mukul Sangma: Political career

 In 1993, Sangma was elected to the Meghalaya Legislative Assembly from Ampatigiri as an independent candidate, following which he was appointed the Chairman of the Meghalaya Transport Corporation.
 Sangma was re-elected to the Meghalaya Legislative Assembly in 1998, 2003, 2008, 2013, 2018 as a representative of the Indian National Congress.

 He held office as the Parliamentary Secretary for the Government of Meghalaya between the years 1996 and 1998.

-In 2003, he became the home and education minister in the D. D. Lapang government of Meghalaya.
+In 2003, he became the home and education minister in the D. D. Lapang government.
 He was also appointed the Deputy Chief Minister of Meghalaya in 2005.

 In May 2009, he became the Deputy Chief Minister of Meghalaya, acting as a representative of the Indian National Congress-led Meghalaya United Alliance (MUA) government.

 In April 2010, Sangma took oath as the 11th Chief Minister of Meghalaya, following the resignation of DD Lapang.
 He was sworn in for a second straight term in March 2013.

 Sangma was named as one of the candidates for the 2018 Assembly elections in Meghalaya, contesting seats from the Songsak and Ampati constituencies in which he won from both.
 Currently, he serves as the Leader of Opposition in Meghalaya Legislative Assembly.
 His successor as Chief Minister in 2018 was Conrad Sangma, who is not related to him.

-Mukul Sangma and 11 other Congress MLAs joined the All India Trinamool Congress (TMC) in November 2021, making the TMC the main opposition party in the state.
+Mukul Sangma and 11 other Congress MLAs joined the Trinamool Congress (TMC) in November 2021, making the TMC the main opposition party in the state.
+He contested 2023 Assembly elections in Meghalaya as an AITC candidate, contesting seats from the Songsak and Tikrikilla constituencies, in which he won in Songsak and lost in Tikrikilla.

 Key Schemes & Initiatives

-In 2015, Sangma launched the Meghalaya Health Insurance Scheme, a scheme to provide health coverage to families that exist below the poverty line.
-He launched Phase 2 in 2015, which aimed at providing a comprehensive health cover to the citizens of the state.
+In 2015, Sangma launched the Meghalaya Health Insurance Scheme, a scheme to provide health coverage to families that live below the poverty line.
+He launched Phase 2 in 2015, which aimed at providing comprehensive health coverage to the citizens of the state.

 Sangma has launched multiple social assistance programmes, including the Special Wedding Assistance Scheme for orphaned girls over the age of 18 and a programme for providing aid to single mothers and orphaned girls.

 In 2017, Sangma launched the Life Programme (Livelihood Intervention and Facilitation of Entrepreneurship), aimed towards empowering people for economic prosperity.
 He also laid the foundations for the Shillong Government College of Engineering, the first engineering college in the state of Meghalaya, followed by two more colleges at Mawlai and Tura.

 He launched "Mission Football", an initiative to promote sports in Meghalaya and develop the sports at a grassroots level.

 In 2018, he launched a Career Guidance Program to offer specialized coaching support for underprivileged students.